A 100% pass rate in 2023 for International students sitting University Entrance

 Preparing Learners for Level 2 and Level 3 University Entrance through the Year 9 – 11 Learning Progression Framework

-To better prepare our learners for Level 2 and Level 3 University Entrance we no longer offer the NCEA Level 1 Qualification.
-Our Year 11 programme of study now sits within the Wellington College Learning Progression Framework.
-Designed by our curriculum experts our Year 11 learning courses have been specifically built to prepare learners for Level 2 and 3 University Entrance NCEA.
+We no longer offer NCEA Level 1.
+Our Year 10 & 11 programmes sit within the Wellington College Learning Progression Framework.
+Designed by our curriculum experts the Year 11 options have been specifically built to better prepare learners for Level 2 and ultimately University Entrance NCEA L3.
+The link below provides you with information about the WEllington College Year 10 and 11 Certificate.

 Wellington College Schooling